 THE PRECAP: If CBS was looking for a comedy more contrived than 9JKL and less funny than SUPERIOR DONUTS, they hit paydirt with LIVING BIBLICALLY.
 A talented cast is wasted on a clunky premise and inferior writing.

-THE PREMISE: After the death of his best fried, a film critic and father-to-be makes a snap decision to become a better man by living his life according to the letter of the Bible.
-Based on the book “The Year of Living Biblically” by A.J.
+After the death of his best fried, a film critic and father-to-be makes the snap decision to become a better man by living his life according to the letter of the Bible.
+The series is based on the best-seller “The Year of Living Biblically” by A.J.
 Jacobs.

 The cast is well-stocked with familiar faces, all of whom have fared better in previous television work.
 Jay R. Ferguson (The Real O’Neals) plays Chip Curry, our newly minted Bible devotee.
 His spiritual adviser is Father Gene, a skeptical Catholic priest played by Ian Gomez (Cougar Town).
 David Krumholtz (Numb3ers) is also on hand, saddled with the thankless role of Rabbi Gil.
 Here, he’s little more than another lame iteration of the schlubby Jewish sidekick trope.
 As Chips’s wife Leslie, Lindsey Kraft (Grace and Frankie) fares only marginally better.
 Her character seems to exist solely as a device to enable Chip’s biblical barnstorming.
 A complete lack of chemistry with Ferguson doesn’t help matters.